reergymerej/es6-npm/README.md

 ## TODO

+* explain the prepublish script
 * add watch task for gulp
-* explain the prepublish script
+* show errors on babel task